JuDFTteam/aiida-fleur/docs/source/user_guide/calculations/fleurcode_plugin.rst

 In general see the FLEUR `documentation`_.

-While the input link with name **fleurinpdata** is used for the content of the inp.xml, additional parameters for changing the plugin behavior, can be specified in the **settings** input, also of type :py:class:`~aiida.orm.Dict`.
+While the input link with name **fleurinp** is used for the content of the inp.xml, additional parameters for changing the plugin behavior, can be specified in the **settings** input, also of type :py:class:`~aiida.orm.Dict`.